silverjuke/silverjuke/docs/user-guide.md

-Playback
+Playback and FX
 ================================================================================

-In the dialog "Jukebox Settings / Playback" you can configure different hardware and software options affecting the playback in Silverjuke.
+On the dialog pages "Settings / Playback" and "Settings / FX" you can configure different hardware and software options affecting the playback in Silverjuke.

+Moreover, some advanced options, as the output hardware, can be modified at "Settings / Advanced".

 Queue